Heightened Sense of Smell During Pregnancy – Causes and Tips to Cope With It

 Tips to Cope With Heightened Sense of Smell During Pregnancy

 At times, this superpower can turn into a needless headache since strong smells can end up getting uncomfortable after a while.
-There are a few techniques that can help you handle this situation well.
+There are a few techniques that can help you handle a hypersensitive smell in pregnancy well.

 1. Keep Things That Smell Good